Onboard Mission Replanning for Adaptive Cooperative Multi-Robot Systems: Methodology

 \subsection{The Graph Attention Replanner (GATR)}

 Our proposed GAT-based mission replanner (GATR) builds upon the encoder-decoder architecture from \citet{kool2019attentionlearnsolverouting}.
 We adapt the mTSP environment from the RL4CO Library \cite{rl4co} to incorporate different agents' start locations and time costs associated with nodes (the first and second changes to standard mTSP described in Table~\ref{tab:gat_lit_table}).
 Discretization of tasks to allow splitting of tasks between cooperative agents (the third change) does not require any additional adaptation, and can simply be accommodated during problem setup by replacing a single task of a certain time cost with several shorter collocated tasks.
-Finally, we enhance the generator and data ingestion pipeline to enable training of a single generalised model for multiple problem sizes.
+Finally, we enhance the data ingestion pipeline to enable training of a single generalized model for multiple problem sizes.

-The overall training process is shown in Figure~\ref{fig:method}a.
-Using the environment described above, we trained our model using the simple REINFORCE algorithm with a greedy rollout baseline \cite{kool2019attentionlearnsolverouting} as detailed in Appendix~\ref{app:training}.
-There is a possibility to extend this to other algorithms, which we leave for future work.
-The reward is defined as the negative of the maximum (largest) mission time among the agents, as in \cite{mvmoe}.
+The overall training process is shown in Fig.~\ref{fig:method}a.
+Using the environment described above, we trained our model using the REINFORCE algorithm with a greedy rollout baseline \cite{kool2019attentionlearnsolverouting} (see Appendix).
+The reward is defined as the negative of the maximum (largest) mission time among the agents as in \cite{dpn}.